andrewringler/git-annex-turtle/README.md

  * better logging? what do people use https://stackoverflow.com/questions/7512211/how-to-output-warnings-to-the-console-during-a-build-in-xcode
  * Monitor filesystem for changes? https://github.com/eonil/FileSystemEvents, https://github.com/njdehoog/Witness or https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man2/kqueue.2.html or https://developer.apple.com/library/content/documentation/Darwin/Conceptual/FSEvents_ProgGuide/TechnologyOverview/TechnologyOverview.html#//apple_ref/doc/uid/TP40005289-CH3-SW1

+## Querying git-annex
+git-annex-turtle needs to keep informed of the state of files in git-annex repositories.
+Some file state is slow to query, other state very fast to query.
+Some state will get quicker to query as Joey adds [caching databases](https://git-annex.branchable.com/design/caching_database/), but given the current, various queries relevant to git-annex-turtle are documented below:

+### present
+`git annex info --json --fast <path>` will quickly return whether a file is present or not.
+For a directory this will return local annexed file count vs working tree fill count, which is a good measure of how “present” a directory is.
+For large directories this can be quite slow.

+### copies
+`git annex whereis --json --fast <path>` will quickly return the number of copies of a file and which remotes they are in.
+For directories git-annex returns this information for each file recursively.
+For large directories this can be quite slow.

+### enough copies
+The number of copies of a file is a good metric for the “health” of that file.
+Another useful metric of health is comparing the number of copies of a file to the user specified [numcopies setting](https://git-annex.branchable.com/git-annex-numcopies/) setting.
+This can be global, or on a per file-type basis.

+One way to do that is to use the `find` command with git-annex matching options.
+The following will return no `stdout` if a file has enough copies, given the user's copy setting:

+`git-annex --json --fast --lackingcopies=1 find <path>`

+For directories this will recursively check for each file.
+For large directories this can be quite slow.
+For git-annex-turtle we could mark a directory as “lacking copies” if any file contained within is lacking copies.
+With the find command, git-annex, incrementally returns results as it finds them.
+Since we only care if there is at least one result, we could save time stopping the search as soon as we find one result.

+Alternatively, (to querying lackingcopies) we could count the copies for a given file then compare that to the numcopies setting.
+Since numcopies can be set on a per file basis, we would also have to manually parse the .gitattributes file.
+This doesn't seem too future proof, since more complicated expressions for calculating desired numcopies on a per file basis could be added at any time (by Joey).

+### caching
+For files, all of the questions we want to ask of git-annex are quite speedy.
+For directories they can get quite slow.
+We could cache these results, then update the cache as the counts change.
+We can detect changes in the counts by added a git hook at `git/hooks/post-update-annex`.
+We would then parse the latest commit `git show git-annex`, and update counts for all files mentioned.

 ## Internal: Tutorials, References, XCode & Swift Help
  * https://www.raywenderlich.com/98178/os-x-tutorial-menus-popovers-menu-bar-apps menubar tutorial
  * https://www.raywenderlich.com/128039/command-line-programs-macos-tutorial commandline tutorial (XCode 8)